dupls13/Defender/README.md

 # Defender

-Defender is a top-arade shooter.
+Defender is a top-arcade shooter.
 Prevent the zombie invasion from reaching the bottom and aim for a personal high score.

 Game features (Pygame):
 - Sprite movement